qb0C80aE/jobhunting/README.md

 00000000000000000000000000000000000000000000000000
 ```

-Just remove head and tail 2 lines each, and copy the content left into your grass file.
+Just remove head and tail two lines each, and copy the content left into your grass file.

-## Do I have to destroy and create the text repository everyday?
+## Do I have to destroy and create the text repository every day?

 Perhaps, you could be rescued by using `hub` command to automate the operation.

 # In the first place,

-This is a totally crappy software, and give useless loads to GitHub.
-So, if you have enough common sense, it's supposed that you're aware of that you should not to use this.
+This is a crappy software, and give useless loads to GitHub.
+So, if you have enough common sense, it's supposed that you're aware of that you should not use this.